Lens: Compound lenses

 Simple lenses are subject to the optical aberrations discussed above.
 In many cases these aberrations can be compensated for to a great extent by using a combination of simple lenses with complementary aberrations.
 A compound lens is a collection of simple lenses of different shapes and made of materials of different refractive indices, arranged one after the other with a common axis.

-In a multiple-lens system, if the purpose of the system is to image an object, then the system design can be such that each lens treats the image made by the previous lens as an object, and produces the new image of it, so the imaging is cascaded through the lenses.
+In a multiple-lens system, one can consider the image created by the first lens to be a virtual object for the next lens.
+That lens creates an image of this virtual object, and in this way the imaging cascades through the lenses until the final image is produced by the last lens in the system.
 As shown above, the Gaussian lens equation for a spherical lens is derived such that the 2nd surface of the lens images the image made by the 1st lens surface.
-For multi-lens imaging, 3rd lens surface (the front surface of the 2nd lens) can image the image made by the 2nd surface, and 4th surface (the back surface of the 2nd lens) can also image the image made by the 3rd surface.
+Following the same logic, in multi-lens imaging, the 3rd lens surface (the front surface of the 2nd lens) images the image made by the 2nd surface, and the 4th surface (the back surface of the 2nd lens) images the image made by the 3rd surface.
 This imaging cascade by each lens surface justifies the imaging cascade by each lens.